AnyChart/docs.anychart.com/Maps/Choropleth_Map.md

 This way is a kind of "optimal" classification scheme, when the value borders are set where the between-class difference is the biggest and the difference between within-class values is the smallest.	-->

-You can set the classes only by yourself, no matter which classification method you decided to use.
-The sample of classification is shown below.
+You can set the classes only by yourself<!--, no matter which classification method you decided to use-->.
+The sample of data classification is shown below.
 ```
 // making of the ordinal colorRange
             ordinalScale = anychart.scales.ordinalColor([